y0014984/Advanced-Equipment/README.md

 * This mod is still under development and isn't recommended for productive use right now.

-## Contact
+## Contact and Contribution

-If you want to contribute or have any questions, simply join my [Discord](https://discord.com/invite/JMmxXEx)
+If you want to contribute or have any questions, simply join my [Discord](https://discord.com/invite/JMmxXEx) We are always searching for contributors that help us on translations.

 ## AE3 Developer Report